Malta: Healthcare

 Malta has a long history of providing publicly funded health care.
 The first hospital recorded in the country was already functioning by 1372.
-The first hospital exclusively for women was opened in 1625 by Caterina Scappi, known as "La Senese".

-Today, Malta has both a public healthcare system, known as the government healthcare service, where healthcare is free at the point of delivery, and a private healthcare system.
+Today, Malta has both a public healthcare system, where healthcare is free at the point of delivery, and a private healthcare system.
 Malta has a strong general practitioner-delivered primary care base and the public hospitals provide secondary and tertiary care.
 The Maltese Ministry of Health advises foreign residents to take out private medical insurance.